R0R11/r0r11.github.io/content/CTF WRITEUPS/IDEKCTF-2024.md

 I was looking at the options on what all could be used as to reduce the brute and remembered the trick from the previous writeup i put out.
 Since we now have overlapping chunks, we can just directly attack the tcache perthread struct but doing the following.

-I call this a smallbin stash diversion ive not seen an attack like this in how2heap or in the internet so :D new technique? idk
+I call this a smallbin stash diversion I've not seen an attack like this in how2heap or in the internet so :D new technique? idk

 Though one technique that uses this concept of stashing is the smallbin stashing unlink attack which works in the latest glibc versions but it uses calloc for getting an unlink to bypass the tcache layer in libc. while this is a primitive that works for when you just malloc this is kind of inspired from that.

 ```